 - Use non-environmentally-friendly flammable chemical materials

-- Dependant on proper positioning (the system can fail if it’s tilted or rotated)
+- Dependent on proper positioning (the system can fail if it’s tilted or rotated)

 - Can be noisy and may vibrate